emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing.md

 ### Demand

 Each day there is a demand at each vertex that needs to be served by dispatching a vehicle.
-Figure 1 shows total demand locations for 2018 and 2019.
+Figure 1 shows total demand locations for the years 2018 and 2019.

 | ![_config.yml]({{ site.baseurl }}/images/MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing/demand_map.PNG) |
 |:--:|